edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-Note that when using a custom operator the `ngOnDestroy` lifecycle hook needs to be implemented otherwise it will instantly throw an error.
+Note that when using this custom operator the `ngOnDestroy` lifecycle hook needs to be implemented otherwise it will instantly throw an error.

-## Some rules to follow
+## Some best practices to follow

 - Avoid logic in `.subscribe()`.
 - Avoid subscription in services.
 - Avoid nested subscribes.
 - Use `books$ | async as books` to minimize view subscriptions.
-- Delegate subscriptions management as much as you can.
+- Delegate Subscriptions management as much as you can.

 `oembed: https://twitter.com/Michael_Hladky/status/1180316203937681410`

-I would close this post with this smart quote from Michael Hladky.
+I will close this post with this smart quote from Michael Hladky.
 I strongly suggest you to follow this guy if you're interested in the Reactive X world, he's consistently publishing interesting stuff.